University of California president Janet Napolitano, a former head of DHS, blasts 'wildcat strike' at UC Santa Cruz

 CLICK HERE TO GET THE FOX NEWS APP

-The University of California’s chief operating officer, Rachael Nava wrote a letter to UAW Local 2865, asking them to stop the protests, but the union asked the school to consider to the students’ demands, the Post reported.
+The University of California’s chief operating officer, Rachael Nava, wrote a letter to UAW Local 2865, asking them to stop the protests, but the union asked the school to consider to the students’ demands, the Post reported.

 The new contract expires in 2022, but the university could still address the demands.